muhammedirfan07/muhammedirfan07/README.md

 ## Hyy 👋 I'm MUHAMMED IRFAN K

-**Enthusiastic and self-motivated MERN Stack Developer with a strong foundation in MongoDB, Express.js, React.js, and Node.js.
+ Enthusiastic and self-motivated MERN Stack Developer with a strong foundation in MongoDB, Express.js, React.js, and Node.js.
 Passionate about developing innovative, user-friendly web applications and eager to contribute to impactful projects.
 Skilled in translating theoretical knowledge into practical, scalable solutions through academic projects and self-initiated learning.
-  README.md` (this file) appears on your GitHub profile.

 <!--
 Here are some ideas to get you started: